Adult Choking Relief Techniques for Emergency Response

 7. Call for Professional Help

 If the choking adult's condition does not improve despite your efforts or if they lose consciousness, immediately call emergency services.
 Professional medical intervention may be required to address the situation adequately.
+AHA and Red Cross stress calling for help as soon as it is safe to do so, especially if the airway remains blocked.

 8. Perform CPR for Unresponsive Adults